mugisha-serein/triples-international-company/README.md

 Admin can add products

-Products have names, price, brand, category, and images
+Products have names, price, brand, category, description and images

 Users can view all products